scipp/scipp/doc/design.md

    However, if a varying histogram length is essential for some purpose it is absolutely possible.
    Even mixing histograms and event lists would be possible.

+A look into [Apache Arrow](https://arrow.apache.org/) may also provide further ideas for implementation of handling missing data.

 ### <a name="design-details-threading"></a>Operations are threaded using OpenMP